cloud-py-api/nc_py_api/docs/NextcloudApp.rst

 With help of ``AppAPIAuthMiddleware`` you can add **global** AppAPI authentication for all future endpoints you will define.

 .. note:: ``AppAPIAuthMiddleware`` supports **disable_for** optional argument, where you can list all routes for which authentication should be skipped.

+Repository with the skeleton sources can be found here: `app-skeleton-python <https://github.com/cloud-py-api/app-skeleton-python>`_

 Dockerfile
 ----------